 AIAs may be claimed in respect of expenditure on plant & machinery (other than cars).
 The AIA claimable is 100% of the cost of the plant and machinery.
-The amount of expenditure on which the AIA may be claimed has fluctuated over the years since its introduction, and the following table shows the periods for which the various rates of AIA have been claimable:
+The amount of expenditure on which the AIA may be claimed has fluctuated over the years since its introduction, and from January 2016 the upper limit was made permanent at £200,000.
+The government initially increased the upper limit to £1,000,000 for a 2-year period in relation to qualifying expenditure incurred on or after 1 January 2019 up to 31 December 2020.
+In the Budget on 3 March 2021 it was announced that the upper limit of £1,000,000 is being extended for a further year, and will now expire on 31 December 2021.Thereafter, it is expected that the upper limit will revert back to £200,000 for expenditure incurred on or after 1 January 2022.

 |Year||Upper Limit, £|

-The AIA is particularly beneficial for small businesses, as in many cases the annual allowance will be sufficient to cover most of the capital expenditure on qualifying plant and machinery.
+The AIA is particularly beneficial for small businesses, as in many cases the annual allowance will be sufficient to cover most, if not all of the capital expenditure on qualifying plant and machinery.
 For larger businesses, this relief is of less significance.

 If the qualifying expenditure exceeds the upper limit then AIA may be claimed on the expenditure up to the limit, and the balance is included in the General Pool, or Special Rate Pool on which Writing Down Allowances (“WDA”) may be claimed.

 The claimant can decide which expenditure should be allocated to the AIA claim to maximise the relief due.
-Accordingly it is more advantageous to claim AIAs on expenditure which would otherwise fall into the Special Rate Pool in priority to assets within the General Pool.
+It is more advantageous to claim AIAs on expenditure which would otherwise fall into the Special Rate Pool in priority to assets within the General Pool.

-For businesses with accounting periods which straddle the dates on which a change in the rate of the AIA takes place the upper limit is pro-rated between the 2 periods to arrive at a hybrid upper limit for that year.
+For businesses with accounting periods which straddle the date on which there is a change to the upper limit, the upper limit is pro-rated between the 2 periods to arrive at a hybrid upper limit for that year.

-A company whose year-end is on 31 March 2016 is entitled to claim AIA on expenditure incurred up to the following limit:
+A company whose year-end is 31 March 2019 is entitled to claim AIA on expenditure incurred up to the following limits:

-The transitional rules restrict the AIA relief for the second period to the upper limit relating to that period, so in the above example the maximum expenditure that would qualify for AIA during the period 1 January 2016 to 31 March 2016 is £50,000.
-If no expenditure has been incurred during that period, the whole of the £425,000 would qualify for AIA if the expenditure is incurred during the period from 1 April 2015 to 31 December 2015.
+The transitional provisions restrict the amount that can be claimed in the first period to the upper limit for that period, so in the above example the maximum expenditure that qualifies for AIA during the period 1 April 2018 to 31 December 2018 is £200,000.
+If no expenditure had been incurred during that period, then the whole of the hybrid upper limit of £400,000 would qualify for AIA if the expenditure is incurred during the period from 1 January 2019 to 31 March 2019.

 Where an accounting period is either shortened or extended, the AIA upper limit is adjusted on a pro-rata basis.

 It is not necessary to claim the full amount of AIA available, and there may be reasons why a claim for AIA is restricted, or no claim is made.
-For instance the trader may be an individual who has only made a small profit for the year, and does not want to claim the allowances as these would only replace his personal allowance, or other reliefs.
+For instance, the trader may be an individual who has only made a small profit for the year and does not want to claim the allowances which would only have the effect of replacing his personal allowance, or other reliefs.

 The above restriction to related businesses is applied to businesses and companies separately.
 If an individual controls two businesses which are related and one company, the two businesses will be entitled to share one AIA between them, and the company will also be entitled to claim AIA in its own right.

-Property loss relief attributable to AIAs may not offset against general income.
+Property loss relief attributable to AIA may not offset against general income.